Understanding Bible Prophecy

-It stirs us to reach out to others with a desire to help and to connect.
+It stirs us to reach out to others.

-Especially in a world of pain and death, it offers peace and eternal life to anyone who will accept it and believe in Jesus (John 3:16).
+In a world of pain and death, it offers peace and eternal life to anyone who will accept it (John 3:16).

-So ultimately, sharing the gospel gives us the opportunity to be a part of something infinitely bigger than ourselves.
+Sharing the gospel allows us to be part of something bigger than ourselves.
 Something eternal.
 Something wonderful.

 And you don’t have to be a pastor or Bible scholar to do this.
-Just sharing what you have learned so far, and your experience in knowing Jesus as your Savior and Friend, is a good place to start.
+The Holy Spirit will help you share what you have learned so far.
+And your experience in knowing Jesus as your savior and friend is a good place to start.